willnode/secure-localhost/README.md

 # secure-localhost 🔒

-Proxy your specified localhost port to 443, with automatic HTTPS certificate installation.
+Proxy your specified localhost port to HTTPS, with automatic certificate installation.

 ## Why?